piranha9827/piranha9827/README.md

 # Hi there, I'm Giuseppe 👋

-## I am a developer 💻 passionate about technology and programming, with a particular interest in artificial intelligence, remote sensing, data science, computer vision, modelling and simulation, robotics and computer graphics etc.
+## I am a Full- Stack Developer 💻
 ---
+I am passionate about technology and programming, with a particular interest in artificial intelligence, remote sensing, data science, computer vision, modelling and simulation, robotics and computer graphics etc.

 ### 🤝 Connect with me: